-Barb has been married to her husband John for over 40 wonderful years, and they have three grown children, John, Jane and Claire.
+Barb has been married to her husband John for over 40 wonderful years, and they have three grown children, J.O., Claire, and Lang.

 Over 30 years ago, Barb and her husband discovered another wonderful family when they joined First Presbyterian Church.
 They loved the strong children's program and rich congregational life.
 Over the years Barb has been a choir member, an Elder, a Stephen Minister, and a Sunday School teacher.
 She has come to appreciate the role a vibrant congregation serves in promoting the spiritual, physical and mental health of its members, as well as its wider community.